-‘Is medical cannabis covered by insurance?’ should not be a special category of question.
-If your insurance covers pharma, it should also cover cannabis.
+‘Is medical cannabis covered by insurance?’
+If your insurance covers pharma, it should also cover cannabis, right?

 As it currently stands, insurance doesn’t cover medical cannabis in the United States.
 This is despite the fact that medical cannabis is legal in a majority of the states (33 at the writing of this story).
 While there have been some instances of judges ordering patients have the right to access to medical cannabis through their insurer, these cases really are the exceptions to the rule.
 However, occasionally, insurers do pay for medical cannabis.
 And things are starting to change for the better.
 Does that mean that it will soon become the standard practice?

 In the upcoming 2020 elections, there are plenty of candidates—including the current President—whom have voiced their support for ending cannabis prohibition.
 But, none have the position on their platforms that insurance should cover medical cannabis.
 A plurality of Democratic candidates now embrace a single-payer or Medicare-for-all type program.
 However, again, none have mentioned how these situations would treat cannabis.